 Mediastinal and Tumor Diseases

 These are diseases that develop in the center of the thoracic cavity, usually detected by CT scan or MRI examination.
-Some patients require a guided biopsy before treatment.
+Some patients require a guided biopsy before treatment including the following conditions:

 - Thymoma / teratoma/ lymphoma